vanus-labs/docs/user-manual/connectors/sink/mysql.md

 > docker run -v $(pwd)/secret.json:/vance/secret/secret.json -v $(pwd)/config.json:/vance/config/config.json --rm vancehub/sink-mysql

 ### Verify the MySQL Sink
-You can verify if the MySQL Sink works properly by sending a CloudEvent with the post command, for example.
+You can verify if the MySQL Sink works properly by sending a CloudEvent with the POST terminal command, for example.

 ```shell
 curl -X POST -d